 However, if you’re committed to Salesforce (as most enterprise teams are), native tools provide significantly better experiences.

-Here’s how I recommend building a Salesforce-native sales stack based on team size and budget:
+Here is a recommended approach to building a Salesforce-native sales stack based on team size and budget:

 Startup/SMB Stack (5-20 reps, under $150k sales budget)